-- \ Where possible, enclose operations and use local exhaust ventilation at the site of chemical release.
-If local exhaust ventilation or enclosure is not used, respirators should be worn. - \ Wear protective work clothing. - \ Wash thoroughly immediately after exposure to Salcomine. - \ Post hazard and warning information in the work area.
-In addition, as part of an ongoing education and training effort, communicate all information on the health and safety hazards of Salcomine to potentially exposed workers.
+- Where possible, enclose operations and use local exhaust ventilation at the site of chemical release.
+If local exhaust ventilation or enclosure is not used, respirators should be worn. - Wear protective work clothing. - Wash thoroughly immediately after exposure Benzo(jk)Fluorene and at the end of the workshift. - Post hazard and warning information in the work area.
+In addition, as part of an ongoing education and training effort, communicate all information on the health and safety hazards of Benzo(jk)Fluorene to potentially exposed workers.